antiwork/.github/CONTRIBUTING.md

 (Missing: specific model version, no task breakdown)

+**Don't** use AI to write overly long PR descriptions, as it's not respectful to human reviewers.
+All PR descriptions should be tight (every word/image counts) and human-written.

 ### No AI disclosure

 If no AI assistance was used, please state explicitly: